jiayihoffman/jiayihoffman.github.io/_posts/2025-05-26-SecurityRobot-Mapping.md

 ### Commands to Run the Robot with Mapping

-On the Raspberry Pi Docker container, we launch the robot, the SLAM toolbox, and the navigation server.
+I launch the robot and the PRLidar on the Raspberry Pi Docker container.

 Additionally, I start the "rosbridge_server" because I use the Droid Vision app to view and control my robot remotely from my phone.
 Please see the article [Droid Vision with built-in Joystick and Keypad] for more information.
 If you prefer the traditional ROS teleop_twist_keyboard or teleop_twist_joy for remote control, feel free to use those and skip launching the rosbridge_server.